Introduction

 Conclusion

-The standard IEC 62305:2024 leaves no room for doubt:
+The IEC 62305:2024 leaves no room for doubt:

-- THE surge protector protects equipment against power surges.
+- The surge protector protects equipment against power surges.

 Omitting either one leaves a critical gap in protection.